-Matt, a star on Dominican’s men’s soccer team and president of the Penguins Student Athlete Advisory Committee (PSAAC), is majoring in Business Administration with a concentration in marketing.
-Like his dad, he is working toward his degree through the Barowsky School of Business.
+Matt, a star on Dominican’s men’s soccer team in 2018 and then president of the Penguins Student Athlete Advisory Committee (PSAAC), majored in Business Administration with a concentration in marketing.
+Like his dad, he was working toward his degree through the Barowsky School of Business.

 “It’s almost a little serendipity,” Tom says.